-What items do I need to remove from my pockets or clothing before walking through the metal detectors? keys, phones, mobile devices, wallets/money clips, and any other large metal items.
+What items do I need to remove from my pockets or clothing before walking through the metal detectors?
+Phones, mobile devices, headwear, keys and any other large metal items must be removed.

 Do I have to remove my shoes and other metal including belts, jewelry, hair clips?

-Unlike at an airport, guests do NOT need to remove shoes, belts, small jewelry, hair clips or small amounts of loose change.
+Unlike at an airport, guests do NOT need to remove shoes, belts, small jewelry, hair clips, wallets or small amounts of loose change.

 What if an alarm sounds?